-With a Creative Commons licence, you keep your copyright but allow people to copy and distribute your work provided they give you credit — and only on the conditions you specify.
-The licences share a set of baseline rights, with each licence choice being expressed in three ways:
+Creative Commons licences make it easy for you to share your copyright works.
+The six Creative Commons licences ensure that others can copy and distribute your work, provided they give you credit — and only on the conditions you specify.

 This licence lets others distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.